Sohyla03Said/Memory-Card-Game/README.md

 - Support for two-player mode.

 ## License
-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use.

 ## Author
 - **Sohyla Said Mohamed**